Pune district: British rule and independence

-In 1818, the Pune region and the rest of the Peshwa territories came under the control of the British East India Company.
-Company rule came to an end when, under the terms of a proclamation issued by Queen Victoria, the Bombay Presidency, Pune and the rest of British India came under the British crown in 1858.
+In 1818, the Pune region and the rest of the Peshwa territories came under the control of the British East India Company.One of the first tasks that the company did was to destroy Hill forts previously under Maratha control.
+This was to stop Maratha forces regrouping in the hills.
+The forts destroyed in Pune district included those in the Junnar region such Shivaji's birthplace of Shivneri, Hadsar, Narayangad, Chavand, and the important for of Sinhagad overlooking the city of Pune.

 The governor of the new territories, Mountstuart Elphinstone, appointed a commissioner and left the district's boundaries almost intact.
 Elphinstone and other British officers enjoyed Saswad and the fertile valley around it.

 The annual Pandharpur Wari starts in two places in the district, namely Alandi and Dehu.
 In its present form the wari dates back to 1820s.
 At that time, Sant Tukaram's descendants, and a devotee of Sant Dnyaneshwar named Haibatravbaba Arphalkar, who was a courtier of Scindias, the Maratha rulers of Gwalior made changes to wari.
 Haibatravbaba's changes involved carrying the paduka in a palkhi, having horses involved in the procession, and organizing the devotees or varkaris in Dindis (Dindi stands for a specific group of varkaris.).

+Company rule came to an end when, under the terms of a proclamation issued by Queen Victoria, the Bombay Presidency, Pune and the rest of British India came under the British crown in 1858.

 Villages in the district saw rioting in 1875 by peasants protesting Marwari and Gujarati moneylenders.
 The disturbances involved peasants getting the moneylenders to burn their documents and, in some cases, torching their houses.
 The riots were responsible for the Bombay presidency government enacting the Deccan Agriculturists Relief Act to protect peasants from land grabbing by money lenders.

 During the first and second Anglo-Maratha wars, it took four or five weeks to move materials from Mumbai to Pune.
 An 1804 military road constructed by the British East India Company reduced the journey to four or five days.
 The company built a macadam road between the two cities in 1830 which permitted mail-cart service.